siggame/Cadre/Games/Saloon/rules.md

 The goal is to have your `Cowboy`s `play(piano)`, where `piano` is a Piano.
 Every time they play an adjacent piano `Furnishing`, they increase their `owner`'s score by 1.
 When they do this their `turnsBusy` is set to 1, and their `focus` is set to 0.
 Additionally, the Piano being played is damaged by 1 and its `isPlaying` is set to `true`.
 Pianos can only be played once per turn.

+`Cowboy`s start with 10 health, and can take damage from hazards, Sharpshooters, Brawlers, and called in Young Guns.

 ### Drunkenness

 ![A drunk Cowboy](http://i.imgur.com/3RCSkB2.png)